5 Canadian Culture ESL Lessons for Your Classroom

 Since winter in Canada features snow—lots of snow—focusing on winter-time activities is ideal for students unfamiliar with winter weather.

 Vocabulary: go to a winter festival, go skating, play hockey, go skiing, have a snowball fight, build a snowman

-Pre-Activity: Show student pictures of all four seasons and ask them to identify each one (spring, summer, autumn/fall, winter).
-Students will raise hands to indicate which one they like best.
+Pre-Activity: Show students pictures of all four seasons and ask them to identify each one (spring, summer, autumn/fall, winter).
+Students will raise their hands to indicate which one they like best.

 Activity: Present the grammar for expressing what students like/don’t like and can/can’t do.
 You can contrast winter activities (“You can go skiing in the winter”) with summer activities (“You can’t go skiing in the summer”).
 The same goes for ice skating, playing hockey (street hockey or even roller hockey can be played in the summer) building a snowman and so on.
 Visual aids would certainly help illustrate these activities, as many students might be unfamiliar with some of these activities.